-- Scheduling at CHS is based on student course requests. - All students request courses for the next year, but some courses may not be available for next year due to scheduling conflicts, lack of requests for the course, or staffing issues. - Changes in registration will be permitted only in response to a need by failure to receive a passing grade in a course, graduation requirements, and incomplete schedules or as a result of very unusual circumstances that may develop. - Students should select full-year courses with care and should realize that full-year courses may not always be dropped at semester time. - Students have the first two weeks at the beginning of each semester to drop/add classes with the appropriate signatures (parent/guardian and/or teachers) without receiving a Withdraw Fail (WF). - A student who is withdrawn or dropped from a class two weeks or more after the beginning of a semester will have a WF recorded on the student's permanent record.
-Extreme circumstances may be appealed to the Administration. - Administration, parent and teacher approval is required to WF any class.
+- Scheduling at CHS is based on student course requests. - All students request courses for the next year, but some courses may not be available for next year due to scheduling conflicts, lack of requests for the course, or staffing issues. - Changes in registration will be permitted when necessary to fulfill graduation requirements, correct an enrollment error, or if another very unusual circumstances develop. - Students should select full-year courses with care and should realize that full-year courses may not always be dropped at semester time. - Students have the first two weeks at the beginning of each semester to drop/add classes with the appropriate signatures (parent/guardian and/or teachers) without receiving a Withdraw Fail (WF). - A student who is withdrawn or dropped from a class two weeks or more after the beginning of a semester will have a WF recorded on the student's permanent record.
+Extreme circumstances may be appealed to the administration. - Administration, parent and teacher approval is required to WF any class.